augustodg2/coffeemasters-vanilla/README.md

 # Vanilla JS: You Might Not Need a Framework

-During this course, I had the opportunity to revist some important concepts, such as Web Components, Client-side routing, and State Management, and how to implement them using vanilla JavaScript.
+During this course, I had the opportunity to review some important concepts, such as Web Components, Client-side routing, and State Management, and how to implement them using vanilla JavaScript.

 The course explored different patterns and techniques, focusing in giving you the tools to build a single-page application without the need of a framework.